qiankunlee/Huggingface_download/README.md

 ![Hugging Face](https://huggingface.co/front/assets/huggingface_logo-noborder.svg)

-This is a new code for downloading models and datasets from Huggingface.io.
+This is a new repo for downloading models and datasets from Huggingface.io.